 Do you have a carbon monoxide detector installed in your house?
-Carbon monoxide is a colorless, odorless and tasteless gas that is in many ways more dangerous than fire, mainly because it can’t be detected by any of your senses – only with a carbon monoxide detector.
-And as gas furnaces and heating implements get more efficient (and therefore more common in homes), the risk of possible carbon monoxide exposure increases significantly.
+Carbon monoxide is a colorless, odorless, and tasteless gas that is in many ways more dangerous than fire, mainly because it can’t be detected by any of your senses.
+As gas furnaces and heating implements get more efficient (and therefore more common in homes), the risk of possible carbon monoxide exposure increases significantly.

 There are three main types of carbon monoxide detectors available, each with their own advantages and disadvantages:

-- Metal oxide carbon monoxide detectors – metal oxide carbon monoxide detectors actually heat up in the presence of many poisonous gasses, including carbon monoxide.
-They are a popular choice for many people because they can detect a variety of poisonous gasses present in the air, such as bleach and silicones, in addition to carbon monoxide.
+- Metal oxide carbon monoxide detectors – Metal oxide carbon monoxide detectors actually heat up in the presence of many poisonous gasses, including carbon monoxide.
+They are a popular choice for many people because they can detect a variety of poisonous gasses present in the air, such as bleach, in addition to carbon monoxide.

-When you install your carbon monoxide monitor, it helps to think about how you want to power it:
+When you install your carbon monoxide monitor, think about how you want to power it:

-- Battery operated carbon monoxide detectors are very easy to install and will provide protection even during a power outage.
-As long as you keep on top of battery replacements you will not have a problem.
+- Battery-operated carbon monoxide detectors are very easy to install and will provide protection even during a power outage.
+As long as you keep up with battery replacements, you will not have a problem.

 If you have a gas furnace or heating system, it is highly recommended that you install at least one carbon monoxide detector in your home.
 If you want even more protection, install one near every sleeping area and one above the garage (carbon monoxide can leak out of your car’s exhaust).
-For best results, make sure your carbon monoxide detectors are at least 15 ft away from any fuel burning appliances – this will reduce the risk of false alarms.
+For best results, make sure your carbon monoxide detectors are at least 15 ft. away from any fuel burning appliances to reduce the risk of false alarms.